 It's been an exciting spring at the Scandinavian Wildlife Park.
 Like a meadow filled with new spring flowers, the park is teeming with newborn animals.
 If there's ever a time to visit the park, it's now!
 Ilka has six-month-old twin polar bear cubs and there are four-month-old brown bear quadruplets, a moose calf, a reindeer calf, and fawns with youthful spots still lingering on their soft brown hides.

 Of course being the polar bear enthusiasts that we are, we're most excited about Ilka (pronounced ill-ka) and her twins.
 We're pleased to announce that we now have a new LIVE camera on Ilka and her twins!
 The camera will be live from 9:00 a.m.-11:00 a.m.
-CST on both explore.org and our own My Planet My Part page!
+CST on both explore.org and the Polar Bears International website!
 Ilka and her twins make great morning coffee companions, and can provide a nice inspirational break from a morning of work.
 Take a few minutes to spend some time with our furry white friends and gain a renewed commitment to help their wild cousins.